Artifactory provides tight integration with Gradle. All that is needed is a simple modification of your

-Using Artifactory's Gradle Init Script Generator
+Using the Gradle Build Script Generator

 Provisioning Dynamic Settings for Users

-You can deploy and provision a dynamic settings template for your users.
+Artifactory lets you deploy and provision a dynamic settings template for your users.
 Once downloaded, settings are generated according to your own logic and can automatically include user authentication information.

 Sample Build Script and Properties